 Whilst not a constant source of contamination (as cookers are not on all the time and people only smoke intermittently), it’s worth considering the amount of smoke in your home – particularly if you are, or live with, a tobacco smoker.
 Tobacco smoke contains thousands of chemicals – more than 70 of which can cause cancer, (24) and many of which irritate the lungs and airways.
 All of the same adverse health impacts that apply to tobacco smoke outdoors, apply inside your home – but even more so, given that you are boxed into a confined space.

 Secondhand tobacco smoke has been shown to contain tiny particles that can harm (25) the lungs, and is classed as a human carcinogen by the National Toxicology Programme.
 In fact, when scientists from University College London published a paper (26) looking at air quality and its associations with behavioural problems in early childhood, they found that secondhand smoke exposure in the home was a consistent risk factor in emotional, conduct and hyperactivity problems in young children.

 Tobacco smoke indoors, and tobacco smoke residue (chemicals that stick to surfaces and dust for months after the smoke is gone) are also widely acknowledged to be triggers for allergies and asthma; (27) causing wheezing, coughing and asthma attacks.

 So many of the health risks we face today are out of our control, but the air quality of our homes is one thing we can easily take action to improve.
-When it comes to being able to breathe easy, pioneering probiotic technology might prove to be the missing piece of the puzzle.
+Explore Conscious Spaces’ pick of the finest non-toxic air and surface purification and filtration solutions.